Habib Samaei: Biography

-At the age of 10, Habib Samaei's santoor's voice was approved and admired by artists such as Nayeb Assadollah and Agha Hosseinghli.
+At the age of 10, Samaei's santoor sound was approved and admired by artists such as Nayeb Assadollah and Agha Hosseinghli.
 He became acquainted with music theory, but did not use what he had learned to record his works, and continued his art in a "breast-to-breast" manner.

-Sama Huzar moved to Mashhad with his family late in life, which is why Habib's santorini became famous in Mashhad.
-He later joined the army because of his interest in the army.
+Soma Huzar moved to Mashhad with his family late in life, which is why Samaei's santoor became famous in Mashhad.
+He later joined the army because of his interests.

-After the death of his father, Habib Samaei returned to Tehran and, with the guidance of his artist friend Abolhassan Saba, inaugurated his santoor class.
+After the death of his father, Samaei returned to Tehran and, with the guidance of his artist friend Abolhassan Saba, inaugurated his santoor class.

-Habib Samaei, who was introduced as "Samaei" and was the only student of one of the last Santour musicians (Sama Hozour), was one of the first musicians to play on the radio in 1940 after the opening of the Tehran Transmitter Broadcasting Center.
+Samaei, who was introduced as "Somaei" and was the only student of one of the last santour musicians (Soma Hozour), was one of the first musicians to play on the radio in 1940 after the opening of the Tehran Transmitter Broadcasting Center.
 From this time on, the public got to know him and his art.
 At this time, the officials of the country's music department and Ruhollah Khaleqi, who was the deputy director of the music department, tried to transfer him from the position of an army officer to the Ministry of Culture, with the position of santoor student.
-Sama'i initially agreed to this and trained students in the country's music department, but due to his interest in officer's uniform, he soon regretted it, returned to the army and was transferred to the Ministry of War.
+Samaei initially agreed to this and trained students in the country's music department, but due to his interest in officer's uniform, he soon regretted it, returned to the army and was transferred to the Persian Ministry of War.

 In 1943, he was one of the artists who joined the National Music Association as a founding member and held concerts with other artists.

 Personal life

-Habib Samaei had a romantic relationship with Parvaneh, the singer of that time, and this love influenced his music.
-Ruhollah Khaleqi mentions the five pages left by Parvaneh and Habib, which are still very influential after seventy years of their lives.
+Samaei had a romantic relationship with Parvaneh, the singer of that time, and this love influenced his music.
+Ruhollah Khaleqi mentions the five pages left by Parvaneh and Samaei, which are still very influential after seventy years of their lives.
 "The untimely death of the market butterfly warmed these pages."

 Some time later, the untimely death of a young child from his second marriage further aggravated his mental condition.
 Ruhollah Khaleqi has said in this regard: "His temperament was getting weaker day by day, as he did not have more than a few kilos of skin and bones."

 Illness and death

-Habib Samaei contracted pneumonia in February 1945 due to a cold and fell ill.
+Samaei contracted pneumonia in February 1945 due to a cold and fell ill.
 "Samaei does not have a healthy organ in his body and has been hostile to him as much as possible," said one doctor.

-Finally, Habib Samaei died on 11 July 1946, at the age of 41, and was buried in Zahir al-Dawla Cemetery.
+Finally, Samaei died on 11 July 1946, at the age of 41, and was buried in Zahir-od-dowleh cemetery.

 Artwork

-Habib Samaei was not interested in recording his works.
+Samaei was not interested in recording his works.
 From him, only Gramophone record with the sound of "Parvaneh" are left, the total time of which is less than an hour.